layanka/hadron/README.md

 # Hadron
 The goal is to build a robot with more and more capabilities.

+At this point (March 2025), the robot:
+  - Is programmed with Python
+  - Can be controlled through a web page (Flask server) which allows to control it via buttons on the web page, your keyboard or a bluetooth game controller.
+  - Streams live video on the web page

 #### For hardware, it is based on:

 Raspberry Pi 5 (wil work with other versions) : https://www.raspberrypi.com/products/raspberry-pi-5/